astr0n0mer/digital-garden/pages/NeoMutt.md

 		  MYEMAIL=johndoe@domain.com
 		  # Read the [README.md](https://github.com/LukeSmithxyz/mutt-wizard/?tab=readme-ov-file#watch-out-for-these-things)

-		  mw -a ${MYEMAIL} # INFO: this is expected to fail as you haven't set up your email credentials yet gpg --full-generate-key # INFO: you can choose defaults in this pass init ${MYEMAIL}
+		  mw -a ${MYEMAIL} # INFO: this is expected to fail as you have not set up your email credentials yet gpg --full-generate-key # INFO: you can choose defaults in this pass init ${MYEMAIL}